CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Experimental Results

 As an additional test of pluripotency of CG-CNN features, we applied them to a texture classification task.
-Texture is a key element of human visual perception and texture classification is a challenging computer vision task, utilized in applications ranging from image analysis (e.g. biomedical and aerial) to industrial automation, remote sensing, face recognition, etc. \cite{texture_expert}.
-For this test, we used the Brodatz dataset \cite{brodatz} of 13 texture images, in which each image shows a different natural texture and is $512\times512$ pixels in size (Fig.~\ref{fig:figure8}).
-To compare with AlexNet (which has $11\times11$ pixel features, stride $s = 4$, and therefore pooled window size of $19\times19$ pixels), we trained classifiers to discriminate textures in $19\times19$ pixel Brodatz image patches.
-To compare with GoogLeNet and ResNet (which have $7\times7$ pixel features, stride $s = 2$, and therefore pooled window size of $11\times11$ pixels), we trained other classifiers to discriminate textures in $11\times11$ pixel Brodatz image patches.
-For either of these two window sizes, we subdivided each $512\times512$ texture image into 256 $32\times32$ subregions and picked 128 training image patches at random positions within 128 of these subregions, and other 128 test image patches at random positions within the remaining 128 subregions.
-This selection process ensured that none of the training and test image patches overlapped to any degree, while sampling all the image territories.
+Texture is a key element of human visual perception and texture classification is a challenging computer vision task, utilized in applications ranging from biomedical image analysis to industrial automation and remote sensing \cite{texture_expert}.
+For this test, we used the Brodatz dataset \cite{brodatz} of 13 texture data images, in which each data image shows a different natural texture and is $512\times512$ pixels in size (Figure~\ref{fig:figure8}).
+To compare with AlexNet (which has $11\times11$ pixel features, stride $s = 4$, and therefore pooled window size of $19\times19$ pixels), we trained classifiers to discriminate textures in $19\times19$ pixel Brodatz data patches.
+To compare with GoogLeNet and ResNet (which have $7\times7$ pixel features, stride $s = 2$, and therefore pooled window size of $11\times11$ pixels), we trained other classifiers to discriminate textures in $11\times11$ pixel Brodatz image data patches.
+For either of these two window sizes, we subdivided each $512\times512$ texture image data into 256 $32\times32$ subregions and picked 128 training data patches at random positions within 128 of these subregions, and other 128 test data patches at random positions within the remaining 128 subregions.
+This selection process ensured that none of the training and test data patches overlapped to any degree, while sampling all the data territories.

-Using the $128 \times 13 = 1664$ training image patches, we trained CNN-Classifiers equipped with either CG-CNN features (previously developed on Caltech-101 images, as described above in Section 4.1), or AlexNet, GoogLeNet, or ResNet features.
+Using the $128 \times 13 = 1664$ training data patches, we trained CNN-Classifiers equipped with either CG-CNN features (previously developed on Caltech-101 data images, as described above in Section 4.1), or AlexNet, GoogLeNet, or ResNet features.
 Note that these features were not updated during classifier training; i.e., they were transferred and used ``as is'' in this texture classification task.
 For additional benchmarking comparison, to gauge the difficulty of this texture classification task, we also applied some standard machine learning algorithms \cite{classifiers}, including Decision Trees and Random Forests, Linear and RBF SVMs, Logistic Regression, Naive Bayes, MLP (Multi-Layer Perceptron), and K-NN (K-Nearest Neighbor).